dariusz-piekarz/pybind11-Vector-class/README.md

 Based on pybind11, I created a Python module in C++.

 This module contains:

-1) function returning n-th element of the Fibonacci sequence.

-2) class Vector_d.
-This class is in fact 1 dimensional double-data container.
-  Below list of functionalities available in the cpp class:
-    a) Template:
-		- default constructor
-   		- constructor depending on the size of the Vector
-        - constructor based on the size of the Vector and coordinate given
-        - constructor based on std::vector<T> data container
-        - constructor based on the object Vector<T>
-        -destructor
-    b) operators:
-        - assignation =
-        - comparison ==
-        - addition +
-        - coordinatewise multplication *
-        - multiplication by scalar *
-        - inner product operator ^
-        - istream >>
-        - ostream <<
-    c) insertation and appendation
-    d) removal of coordinate by index or by value
-    d) merge of two Vectors
-    e) type conversion
-    f) action of an external function in a given rolling windows on Vector's coordinate
-    g) sorting
-    h) action of an external function on rows of several Vectors
-    i) getting length and coordinate value by index
-    j) interation functionality (for python usage only)
-    k) modification of choosen coordinate
-    l) returning of indices with provided values
-    m) verfication if a Vector has a given value stored in coords
+- A function returning the n-th element of the Fibonacci sequence.
+- **Vector_d class:** This class is a 1-dimensional container for double data.
+Below is a list of functionalities available in the C++ class:
+  - **Template:**
+    - Default constructor
+    - Constructor depending on the size of the Vector
+    - Constructor based on the size of the Vector and a given coordinate
+    - Constructor based on the `std::vector` data container
+    - Constructor based on the object Vector
+    - Destructor
+  - **Operators:**
+    - Assignation `=`
+    - Comparison `==`
+    - Addition `+`
+    - Coordinate-wise multiplication `*`
+    - Multiplication by scalar `*`
+    - Inner product operator `^`
+    - Input stream `>>`
+    - Output stream `<<`
+  - Insertion and appendation
+  - Removal of coordinate by index or by value
+  - Merge of two Vectors
+  - Type conversion
+  - Action of an external function in a given rolling window on Vector's coordinate
+  - Sorting
+  - Action of an external function on rows of several Vectors
+  - Getting length and coordinate value by index
+  - Iteration functionality (for Python usage only)
+  - Modification of chosen coordinate
+  - Returning of indices with provided values
+  - Verification if a Vector has a given value stored in coords